Hobbs & Shaw: Development

-In November 2015, Vin Diesel announced in an interview with Variety that potential spin-offs for the Fast & Furious series were in the early stages of development.
-In October 2017, Universal Pictures announced a spin-off film centered around characters Luke Hobbs and Deckard Shaw, and set a release date of July 26, 2019, with Chris Morgan returning to write the script.
+In October 2017, Universal Pictures announced a spin-off film in development centered around characters Luke Hobbs and Deckard Shaw, and set a release date of July 26, 2019, with Chris Morgan returning to write the script.
 Variety reported that Shane Black was being considered to direct the film.
 In February 2018, Deadpool 2 director David Leitch entered talks to direct the film.
 In April 2018, Leitch was confirmed as the director for the film and added David Scheunemann as a production designer.

+In 2018, Neal Moritz, a primary producer of the Fast and the Furious films, sued Universal City Studios for breach of an oral agreement.
+The lawsuit was confidentially settled in 2020.

 Casting

 In July 2018, Vanessa Kirby was cast in the film to play an MI6 agent and Shaw's sister, along with Idris Elba as the main villain in the film.
 In October 2018, Eddie Marsan joined the cast of the film, and in November 2018, Eiza González was added as well.
 In January 2019, Johnson revealed that his cousin and professional wrestler Roman Reigns would appear in the film as Hobbs's brother.
 Additionally, he announced that Cliff Curtis, Josh Mauga, and John Tui would portray other brothers of Hobbs.
 Helen Mirren was also confirmed to be reprising her role from The Fate of the Furious.